-This work will, in turn, improve evidence-based national response, increase comparability of data across contexts communities, and help disaggregation of priority SDGs by migratory status.
+This work will, in turn, improve evidence-based national response, increase comparability of data across contexts through standardized definitions, enhance comparison to host communities, and help disaggregation of priority SDGs by migratory status.

 At the 47th session of the UN Statistical Commission (UNSC) in March 2016, Statistics Norway, Eurostat, the Turkish Statistical Institute, and UNHCR presented a joint report acknowledging the importance of quality data on refugees and IDPs, as well as the challenges associated with the production of statistics on these populations.
 In its decision 47/111, the UNSC endorsed the proposal to establish EGRIS, mandated to develop a set of international recommendations on refugee and IDP statistics.